eunnbi/eunnbi/README.md

 <h2 align="center">👋 Welcome to my Github~~</h1>

-<p align="center"><strong>Learn from yesterday and live for today.
-The most important thing is not to stop asking questions.</strong><br/>Through questions❓, I am growing steadily🌱 and creating a web with good user experience.👥</h3>
+<p align="center">Learn from yesterday and live for today.
+The most important thing is not to stop asking questions.<br/><strong>Through questions❓, I am growing steadily🌱 and creating a web with good user experience.👥</strong></h3>

 <br/><br/><br/>